cyberphantom52/DSA_Vault/Algorithms/Floyd’s Cycle Detection Algorithm.md

     return true;
 }
 ```
-The above code only detects *if* there is a cycle in the [[linked list]], it does not tell us anything about the where the cycle starts.
+The above code only detects *if* there is a cycle in the [[Linked List]], it does not tell us anything about the where the cycle starts.
 In order to find the start of the cycle we make the following modification to the code
 ```cpp
 ListNode* detectCycle(ListNode* head)
 {